This Website is my gift to you

+Now, a little more about Uncle G Wiz.
 As the ole folks use to say “…who woulda ever thunk it”!
 Although I came from very humble beginnings, I broke barriers and shattered limitations.
 I likely made history in the Navy.
-Repeatedly, I was hand-picked to serve in positions that called for someone much more senior to include a senior executive position (two-star Admiral or General equivalent) at a government agency.
-During my post Navy career, my brand of services was repeatedly sought out by government senior executives to resolve highly visible and complex issues with congressional interest.
+Repeatedly, I was hand-picked to serve in positions that called for someone much more senior.
+During my post-Navy career, my brand of services was repeatedly sought out by government senior executives to resolve highly visible and complex issues.
 But no man or woman is an island and no one succeeds alone.
 Like most people, I've had the higher power and a lot of people (in high and low places) who helped me along the way.
 But they never charged me anything.
 They just asked me to help others as I pass along the way.

 Where you start doesn’t matter